The Road of Toulouse or Via Tolosana was the most southerly French route, leading from Provence to the Pyrenean pass of the Somport.

 Arles had been the metropolitan see of Gaul in the fourth century and so had a long and rich history as an important religious centre.

-From the Rhone basin, the Guide mentions two alternative routes, one along the Mediterranean coastline to Montpellier and the relics of the martyrs of Agde, Tiberius, Modestus and Florence at the abbey of Saint Thibèry.
+From the Rhone basin, the Guide mentions two alternative routes, one followed the Roman Via Domitia along the Mediterranean coastline to Montpellier where a statue of a black Madonna was the focus of an important cult.
+Beyond was the abbey of Saint Thibèry whose relics of the martyrs of Agde, Tiberius, Modestus and Florence, pilgrims were enjoined to venerate.
+From there they continued on towards Béziers and Narbonne.

 The other route led north from Saint Gilles towards the mountains of the Languedoc and the remote abbey of Gellone which housed the relics of a very popular saint, the warrior monk Guilhem whose heroic feats during the time of the Carolingian emperors were retold in many epic songs.

-The great destination further on was the ancient city of Toulouse and the shrine of Saint Saturninus at the vast pilgrimage church there.
+The southerly road from Narbonne headed north towards Carcassonne and all the roads directed themselves towards the great destination of the ancient city after which the road was named, Toulouse and the shrine of Saint Saturninus at the vast pilgrimage church there.